Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Initiative.md

 >
 > “Quick as I can, nock an arrow, pull back, and send it flying towards the guy with the spear.
 That’s a Strike.”
 >
-> Ash rolls +edge for the Strike (page 79), and scores a weak hit.
+> Ash rolls +edge for the [[Strike]], and scores a weak hit.
 He can mark progress against the raider, but he has lost initiative.
 >
 > “I was just a bit slow with that arrow shot,” Ash says.
 “Let’s inflict harm for it in a second.
 First, though, the raider thrusts the spear at you.
 What do you do?”
 >